sclampet/goosebumps-2/README.md

-# Goosebumps 2
+# Sony's Goosebumps 2
-Snapchat | Sony's Goosebumps 2 Interactive 3D Advertisement
+Snapchat | Interactive 3D Advertisement

 Want to have a real world 3D animated snowball fight with your favorite Goosebumps 2 character, Slappy?!
 Check out the snapchat link below to see the game I was lead programmer for!